19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Geometry.md

 ## Measurement

 *Default*
-Choose a scale (typically 1 inch real space = 5 feet game world).
+Choose a scale (typically 1 inch real space = 5 feet in game).
 Get some miniatures and battle maps (or use a VTT with a ruler) and measure the specified distances.

 ## Gridded

 *Optional*
-Like measurement, except you play on a grid of 1 inch squares (5 foot squares in game world).
+Like measurement, except you play on a grid of 1 inch squares (5 foot squares in game).

 ## Abstract